 Local Thorn Gamma 6s

-This 1980s style Gamma 6 is fitted to a Post-Top bracket in the South Derbyshire village of Melbourne.
-Notice that the bracket has a lid - this is where the control gear would be placed for a gearless lantern; though this Gamma 6 is likely to be gear-in-head.
+This 1980s' style Gamma 6 is fitted to a Post-Top bracket in the South Derbyshire village of Melbourne.
+Notice that the bracket has a lid - this is where the control gear would be placed for a gearless lantern; though this Gamma 6 is likely to be gear-in-head, with the result that the bracket is likely to be devoid of any equipment.
 I have not seen this lantern working but it probably uses either a SOX or a SON lamp.

 Both the Gamma 6 and the Z5698U were saved into my Collection in March 2010.